 You might spend days testing different solutions, coding them, and analyzing results.
 And then, it could take a single person to find your email in some long-forgotten spreadsheet and sell it to a harvester to make all your efforts futile.

 The crawlers are improving but so are spam filters.
 Gmail or Thunderbird spam filters these days are able to stop almost every useless message sent your way.
-In 2015 Google claimed that they’re able to stop 99,9% of spam messages and mistakenly classify as spam only 0,05% of incoming mail.
-And it was four years ago!
+In 2015, Google claimed that they are able to stop 99.9% of spam messages and mistakenly classify as spam, only 0.05% of incoming mail.
+And this was four years ago!